graezykev/normalise-your-git-commit-and-push/steps.md

 i.e., your commit message must be at least formatted like `"feat: your commit description ..."`.

-However, Your message of `"commit after fixing index.js"` doesn't satisfy the rule, which means your commit will fail.
+However, Your message of `"test lint-staged"` doesn't satisfy the rule, which means your commit will fail.

 We'll find out how to fix it later.